 m.banzi@arduino.cc

-Massimo Banzi is the co-founder of the Arduino project and has worked for clients such as: Prada, Artemide, Persol, Whirlpool, V&A Museum and Adidas.
+Massimo Banzi is co-founder of the Arduino project and has worked for clients such as Prada, Artemide, Persol, Whirlpool, V&A Museum, and Adidas.

-He spent 4 years at the Interaction Design Institute Ivrea as Associate Professor.
-Massimo has taught workshops and has been a guest speaker at institutions like: Architectural Association - London, Hochschule für Gestaltung und Kunst Basel, Hochschule für Gestaltung Schwäbisch Gmünd, FH Potsdam, Domus Academy, Medialab Madrid, Escola Superior de Disseny Barcelona, ARS Electronica Linz, Mediamatic Amsterdam, Doors of Perception Amsterdam.
+He spent four years as associate professor at the Interaction Design Institute Ivrea, and has taught workshops and been a guest speaker at many institutions, including the Architectural Association in London, the Hochschule für Gestaltung und Kunst Basel, Hochschule für Gestaltung Schwäbisch Gmünd, FH Potsdam, Domus Academy, Medialab Madrid, Escola Superior de Disseny Barcelona, ARS Electronica Linz, Mediamatic Amsterdam, and Doors of Perception Amsterdam.
 Before joining IDII he was CTO for the Seat Ventures incubator.
-He spent many years working as a software architect,both in Milan and London, on projects for clients like Italia Online, Sapient, Labour Party, BT, MCI World-Com, SmithKlineBeecham, Storagetek, BSkyB and boo.com.
+He spent many years working as a software architect in Milan and London, on projects for clients like Italia Online, Sapient, Labour Party, BT, MCI World-Com, SmithKlineBeecham, Storagetek, BSkyB and boo.com.

 Serena Cangiano